PetSafe Swaps & Nutrition

 How much is too much?

-Our general guideline for most healthy rabbits is Bite-sized portion as a treat..
+Our general guideline for most healthy rabbits is 0 — tempeh should not be given to rabbits.
+Fermented soy products are not appropriate for a rabbit's strictly herbivorous, fiber-dependent digestive system..
 Going far beyond that in a single sitting increases the chance of stomach upset, and with safe foods it still adds extra calories that can contribute to weight gain over time.

 Is tempeh good for rabbits?

-In moderation, yes — in sensible portions, this food can support your rabbit's health because it source of natural nutrients and fiber.
+In moderation, yes — in sensible portions, this food can support your rabbit's health because it none. tempeh is a fermented, high-protein soy product that can disrupt the delicate cecal microbiome of rabbits, leading to dysbiosis, gi stasis, and serious digestive illness.
 It still should never replace a complete rabbit diet made for daily nutrition.

 What warning signs should I watch for?